ALL ABOUT THERAPY

 I work with mind and body to help you recover from trauma, anxiety, depression, chronic pain and to help you change your relationship with your body and food.
 I am now also helping people recover from Covid-19.

-I am a psychotherapist, personal trainer and nutrition and weight management advisor.
-I have had additional training in exercise for chronic lower back pain.
+I am a psychotherapist, personal trainer (Level 4, Lower Back Pain Exercise Specialist) and nutrition and weight management advisor.
 Trauma, anxiety, depression and chronic pain are physical as well as mental experiences, requiring work with the body as well as the mind and I practice body-oriented psychotherapy.

 I have learnt from my over twenty years of practice as a therapist that people have an incredible capacity to recover from appalling experiences and that therapy can play a powerful role in aiding recovery.